Optable/match/benchmark/KKRT.md

   <img src="heatmap_kkrt_procs.png"/>
 </p>

+As shown in the above performance results where the number of system threads is increased, there is an up to 15% improvement in performance from the sender’s perspective, but very little effect on the receiver.
+Additionally, as the number of system threads is increased beyond approximately 8, there is a slight *degradation* in performance.
+Since KKRT does not benefit much from multi-thread parallelism, we recommend sizing your hardware primarily according to the memory requirements (see below).

 ## Memory
 These heatmaps compare memory usage when sender and receiver use the same type of VM (n2-standard-64) but have differing number of records (50m, 100m, 200m, 300m, 400m and 500m).
 The receiver's datasets are represented row-wise while the sender's datasets are represented column-wise.
 All match attempts performed have an intersection size of 50m.